yifan-CodeDir/SODA/results/mispred_sample.md

 ## Too many assertions
 ![alt text](./figs/assertions.jpg "Too many assertions")
-### There are too many assertions in one test, which may confuse SODA.
+### There are too many assertions in one test, which may confuse SODA which one could kill the mutant.